Tony Spinner

-Tony Spinner (born June 9, 1963) is an American rock and blues singer and guitarist, best known for his collaborations with Toto and Paul Gilbert.
-Spinner, who toured with Toto from 1999 until their temporary hiatus in 2008, was personally selected by David Paich as a backup guitarist and backing vocalist and would perform lead vocals on the song "Stop Loving You," originally performed by former Toto member Joseph Williams.
+Anthony Louis Spinner (born June 9, 1963) is an American rock and blues singer and guitarist, best known for his collaborations with Toto and Paul Gilbert.
+Spinner, who toured with Toto from 1999 until their temporary hiatus in 2008, was personally selected by David Paich as a backing vocalist and backup guitarist and would perform lead vocals on the song "Stop Loving You," originally performed by former Toto member Joseph Williams.
 When Toto reformed in 2010, Williams rejoined the band.

 In fall 2010, Tony Spinner joined Paul Gilbert on his "Fuzz Universe" European tour.